-The Best Things to Do in Boston: The Perfect 3-Day Itinerary
+The Best Things to Do in Boston This Weekend: The Perfect 3-Day Itinerary

 Small town charm meets big city hustle in this New England capital, which is choc-a-block with historic sites, killer Italian eateries, topnotch shopping, and quaint cobblestoned streets.
 Consider this list of the best things to do in Boston your ultimate weekend guide.

 In the evening, catch an al fresco show on one of the public lawns.
 We love the Free Friday Flicks, a summer event where you can pack a picnic and watch a free movie at the Hatch Shell amphitheater on the Charles River Esplanade.
 (Come early to see the sunset behind the sailboats and stone bridges.)
 Theater more your thing?
 Soak up some Shakespeare at a free performance at the Parkman Bandstand on Boston Common.
-This season, the play is the famous Romeo and Juliet (playing in July and August).
+This season, the play is Cymbeline (playing in July and August).

 When hunger strikes, Publico is sure to satisfy.
 Don’t get discouraged by its location in “Southie” (formerly called South Boston, not to be confused with its adjacent neighborhood, the South End); this funky new restaurant sits on a super-safe stretch, just a 10-minute drive from the Envoy hotel.
-Publico has quickly gained a following for its charming courtyard garden, which has fire pits, a heated floor and a killer cocktail bar (order the French Ninja with Toki Japanese Whiskey, C. Drouin Calvados, Grenadine and Aguardiente Mist).
-Plus, the casual menu features snacks, small plates (the bacalao fritters are a must) and entrees that ring in under $20 each.
+Publico has quickly gained a following for its charming courtyard garden, which has fire pits, a heated floor and a killer cocktail bar (order the Luchador with El Jimador Blanco tequila, ginger, cucumber, mint, and lime).
+Plus, the casual menu features snacks, small plates (the empanadas are a must), and entrées that ring in under $30.
 Score!

 Start the morning with a little sightseeing—because you can’t come all the way to Boston and not visit Faneuil Hall, the Paul Revere House and the Freedom Trail.
 The 2.5-mile walk starts in the North End (just follow the red brick path) and retraces the route of Paul Revere’s famous 1775 ride.
 Along the way, you’ll pass 16 landmarks, including the Bunker Hill Monument, Quincy Market, and the famous site of the Boston Massacre.

 There’s no better way to end the day than with some booze and views.
-Take a ferry from Seaport, Downtown or Charleston to ReelHouse, a just-opened waterfront restaurant in East Boston.
-Here, you’ll tuck into platters of fresh seafood (think: blackened swordfish tacos, a New England-style clam bake, Maine char-grilled lobster) while taking in the sweeping skyline.
+Take a ferry from Seaport, Downtown or Charlestown to ReelHouse, a waterfront restaurant in East Boston.
+Here, you’ll tuck into platters of fresh seafood (think blackened swordfish tacos, a New England-style clam bake, Maine char-grilled lobster) while taking in the sweeping skyline.

 It’s Sunday, and you know what that means: brunch time, baby.
 The most epic spread can be found at Row 34, in the up-and-coming Seaport area.
-While it used to be known for its counter service, the restaurant has just released a full menu in 2017—and it’s to die for.
+While it used to be known for its counter service, the restaurant now offers a full menu—and it’s to die for.
 We’re talking lemon and ricotta pancakes, smoked bluefish paté on a nori bagel, and the city’s best cup of clam chowder (IOHO).

 If sports are more your style, you’re in the right town.
 You won’t find a more devoted following than Boston Red Sox fans (sorry, Yankees!).
 Although most visitors will just snag tickets to the game, it’s worth it to go early—when you can see the players up close and personal.
 Three hours before the first pitch, you can take a batting practice tour that gives you behind-the-scenes access to Fenway Park and the Green Monster.
 Talk about bragging rights.

 Toast to the end of your weekend at Terra.
-This restaurant is the latest addition to Eataly, the mega Italian market that debuted last year at the Prudential Center (lovingly called The Pru by locals).
+This restaurant is the latest addition to Eataly, the mega Italian market inside the Prudential Center.
 The sun-splashed space looks more like a greenhouse than a traditional trattoria, where plants line the walls and dangle from the massive glass ceiling.
-Plus, the food is just as ‘grammable as the decor.
-The menu focuses on barrel-aged beers and wood-fired Italian cuisine, including ricotta bruschette, housemade rabbit agnolotti pasta, and grilled quail with balsamic and honey.
+Plus, the food is just as ‘grammable as the décor.
+The menu focuses on barrel-aged beers and wood-fired Italian cuisine, including ricotta bruschette, house-made rabbit agnolotti pasta, and grilled quail with balsamic and honey.